XFCE desktop environment¶

 When installing Rocky Linux, we used the following sets of packages:

-First, run the server update command to let the system rebuild the repository cache, so that it could recognize the packages available in that.
+First, run the server update command.
+The system will rebuild the repository cache.
+In this way, the system cab recognize the packages available.

-We need the unofficial repository for XFCE in the EPEL, to run on Rocky 8.x versions.
+You need the unofficial repository for XFCE in the EPEL repository, to run on Rocky 8.x versions.